CLU-MSCP/bedics/06-Correlation/extracor.md

 knitr::kable(summary((results)))
 ```

-and get:
+and get this in R:
 ```r
 |    effect| statistic|  df|  p|  CI_lower| CI_higher|
 |---------:|---------:|---:|--:|---------:|---------:|
 | 0.8717538|  21.64602| 148|  0| 0.8270363|  0.905508|
 ```

-which looks this when rendered in Markdown:
+...which looks this when rendered in Markdown:

 |    effect| statistic|  df|  p|  CI_lower| CI_higher|
 |---------:|---------:|---:|--:|---------:|---------:|
 | 0.8717538|  21.64602| 148|  0| 0.8270363|  0.905508|

+Nice!

 ******